 Companies in industries that are new to cybersecurity, like manufacturing or logistics, may fall victim to this trend.
 Ransomware attackers may prefer these organizations, as they’re less likely to have sufficient infrastructure to stop them.

-A recent Twitter thread looked at the most common vulnerabilities exploited by ransomware groups – and found that vulnerabilities in 18 products were the most targeted (image below).
-As many of these are well known vulnerabilities, the issue of patching remains a major concern.
+A 2021 Twitter thread looked at the most common vulnerabilities exploited by ransomware groups – and found that vulnerabilities in 18 products were the most targeted (image below).
+As many of these are well-known vulnerabilities, the issue of patching remains a major concern.

 Cybercriminals also typically look for targets that can pay a larger ransom.
 That’s why the entertainment industry, which frequently deals in multi-million-dollar projects, experienced the second-highest number of cyberattacks in 2019, according to Verizon’s 2019 Data Breach and Investigation Report.
 A successful ransomware attack on wealthier companies may result in a more substantial payday for the attackers, drawing their attention.